People

 Maria Sayah (3/00- 12/00) (Master’s thesis; French practical training); Senior Scientist, Sunovion, Boston

-Yolanda Fortenberry (1997- 2001) Assistant Professor of Pediatrics, Johns Hopkins University Medical School, Baltimore
+Yolanda Fortenberry (1997- 2001) Assistant Professor of Hematology, Johns Hopkins University Medical School, Baltimore

 Former Postdoctoral Fellows